Offline Materials Optimization with CliqueFlowmer: Supplementary Experimental Results

-Figure \ref{fig:full-histogram} presents the unfiltered histogram of band gap values in the band gap optimization task.
+Figure \ref{fig:bg-histograms} shows a processed (filtered and log-rescaled) histogram of band gaps of optimized materials from CliqueFlowmer, materials generated by MatterGen, and materials from the MP-20 dataset.
+Figure \ref{fig:full-histogram} presents, for completeness, the unprocessed histogram of ``raw" band gap values.
 Both CliqueFlowmer and the reference materials put a substantial probability mass on near-zero band gap materials, obstructing interpretation of the histograms.
-Hence, Figure \ref{fig:histograms} in Section \ref{sec:exp} filtered out materials with $\Delta_{\text{band}}=0$.
+Hence, Figure \ref{fig:bg-histograms} filtered out materials with band gap exactly equal to zero.